 stall is used to provide facilities for community use in Williams House, books and equipment for the Library and also the projects undertaken by the Friends.
 When funds are available, we also support other community initiatives, such as Focus Paihia.
 The Friends welcome the donation of good quality used books, which they will collect if necessary.
 Contact the Garage Book Sales co-ordinator Jeff at email@example.com.

 ♦ Brochure: A brochure had been published some years ago explaining the history of the House, gardens and site.
 The site has direct links with the Reverend Henry Williams who arrived in Paihia in 1823 to establish an Anglican Mission Station.
 The supply of these brochures has run out and a new brochure is in the planning stages.
 It will also contain information and a map about our history trail.
 It is proposed that this will available, as before, from the Paihia Library, Paihia i-Site office or at the Williams House garage, (during book sales days).

 ♦ Work has been completed on our history trail, which allows visitors to understand the various features of the gardens and their historical significance to Williams House.
 The Friends commissioned Visual Solutions to provide interpretive signs that we hope will enhance the experience of Williams House for our visitors.
 More detailed Information about the trail's points of interest can be found here.

 ♦ A book, PROTECTING PARADISE IN PAIHIA - The Story of Williams House and Gardens by Fiona Craig, was commissioned to record the living memories of those associated with the House and gardens.
 The official launch of the book was held in the Williams House grounds with current members of the Williams family as guests.
-Copies of the book are available from Bay of Islands retailers and from the Friends book sales at the garage.
-If you wish to obtain a copy, purchase at those locations or please contact any of the committee members listed at the bottom of this page or contact Margaret Rasmussen at email@example.com.
+Copies of the book are available from the Friends book sales at the garage.
+If you wish to obtain a copy, purchase at the garage or please contact any of the committee members listed at the bottom of this page or contact Margaret Rasmussen at email@example.com.